-IRA vs. Life Insurance: Which Is Best For Retirement Saving- This is a question retirees often ask.
-Start building your retirement nest egg with a 401(k) or 403(b) plan offered by your employer.
+Between IRA vs. Life Insurance: Which Is Best for Retirement Saving?
+This is a question retirees often ask.
+The best place to begin your retirement savings is on an employer-sponsored plan like a 401(k) or a 403(b).
 While this is the best place to begin, you may need to consider getting an individual retirement account or a life insurance policy for retirement savings.
 These two savings plans are good options to consider for retirement savings, but they are different from each other.

 It is important to be aware of their differences and what they are to help determine which is best for retirement savings.
-Which is best for retirement savings between an IRA and life insurance.
-This depends on some factors, such as your needs, your savings plan, and whether or not you want to be protected while saving.
-In this write-up, the differences between these saving plans and which is best for you are evaluated to help you make a better decision.
+Which is best for retirement savings between an IRA and life insurance depends on some factors.
+Such as your needs, savings plan, and whether or not you want to be protected while saving.
+In this write-up, the differences between these savings plans to help you make a better decision.

 What is an IRA?

-An IRA is a retirement savings drive that allows people to save money in an account that can be invested.
-And then grown until they get to their retirement age.
-People can donate up to $6,500.
-Or $7,600 at age 50 or older, and these donations can be invested in different assets.
+An IRA is a retirement savings drive that allows people to save money in an account that can be invested and grown until they get to their retirement age.
+People can donate up to $6,500 or $7,600 at age 50 or older, and these donations can be invested in different assets.
 These assets include bonds, stocks, and mutual funds, and they do not require people to pay taxes on the gains they get until they begin to withdraw the money during retirement.

-However, there are two main types of IRAs: the traditional IRA, in which donations are made with pre-tax dollars and may offer a tax deduction the year the donation is made.
-And the Roth IRA, in which donations are made with after-tax dollars.
-This means an upfront tax break is given while withdrawals will be tax-free.
-Depending on which you want, these two types of IRAs are retirement savings options to consider.
+However, there are two main types of IRAs: the traditional IRA, for which donations are made with pre-tax dollars and may offer a tax deduction the year the donation is made, and the Roth IRA, for which donations are made with after-tax dollars, meaning an upfront tax break is given while withdrawals will be tax-free.
+Depending on which you want, these two types of IRA are retirement savings options to consider.

 What is Life Insurance for Retirement Savings?

-Life insurance is generally taken to protect your loved ones from financial difficulties after you pass away.
-But it also helps in retirement savings.
-Beyond risk management, permanent life insurance offers versatile benefits and uses.
+Life insurance is generally taken to protect your loved ones from financial difficulties after you pass away, but it also helps in retirement savings.
+It helps people manage their risks properly, but with permanent life insurance, life insurance can be used in other ways.
 Permanent life insurance pays death benefits to the beneficiaries of a policyholder.

-It also comes with a cash value element, which grows over time on a tax-deferred basis.
+It also comes with a cash value element that grows over time on a tax-deferred basis.
 This cash value it accumulates can be withdrawn or borrowed tax-free as long as the amount taken is not more than the premiums paid and the policy remains intact.
 However, it can take at least a decade for cash value to grow in an account.

 Life insurance policies generally do not have income restrictions or donation limits, unlike the IRS.
-However, young people may benefit from life insurance policies because they are given lower premiums.
-This is especially true when they are in good health.
+However, young people may benefit from life insurance policies because they are given lower premiums, especially when they are in good health.
 Depending on your needs and how you would like to save, IRA life insurance may be the best retirement savings for you.

 IRA vs. Life Insurance: What is the Difference?